-With many organisations already being subject to some form of reporting legislation, a growing number of regulations are being enacted which require businesses to carry out due diligence on human rights and environmental impacts of their operations and supply chains.
+With many organisations already being subject to some form of reporting legislation, a growing number of regulations are being enacted that require businesses to carry out due diligence on human rights and environmental impacts of their operations and supply chains.
 Ardea International keeps abreast of legal developments in these areas and can support businesses to meet their legal environmental compliance obligations.

 What is a due diligence supply chain legal register?